RenderKit/openvkl/doc/api.md

     vkl_box3f vklGetBoundingBox(VKLVolume volume);

+The number of attributes in a volume can also be queried:

+    unsigned int vklGetNumAttributes(VKLVolume volume);

-The value range of the volume can also be queried:
+Finally, the value range of the volume (first attribute only) can be queried:

     vkl_range1f vklGetValueRange(VKLVolume volume);